Stride-Labs/stride/x/ratelimit/README.md

 2. If someone transferred `8uosmo` from `Osmosis -> Stride`, the `Inflow` would increment by 8
 3. If someone tried to transfer another `8uosmo` from `Osmosis -> Stride`, it would exceed the quota since `(8+8)/100 = 16%` (which is greater than 10%) and thus, the transfer would be rejected.
 4. If someone tried to transfer `12ibc/uosmo` from Stride -> Osmosis, the `Outflow` would increment by 12.
 Notice, even though 12 is greater than 10% the total channel value, the *net* outflow is only `4uatom` (since it's offset by the `8uatom` `Inflow`).
 As a result, this transaction would succeed.
-5. Now if the person in (3) attempted to retry their transfer of 8uosmo to Stride, the `Inflow` would increment by 8 and the transaction would succeed (with a net inflow of 4).
+5. Now if the person in (3) attempted to retry their transfer of`8uosmo` from `Osmosis -> Stride`, the `Inflow` would increment by 8 and the transaction would succeed (leaving a net inflow of 4).
-6. Finally, at the end of the 24 hours, the `Inflow` and `Outflow` would get reset to 0 and the `ChannelValue` would be re-calculated, which in this example would lead to a new supply of 104 (since more `uosmo` was sent to Stride, and thus more `ibc/uosmo` was minted)
+6. Finally, at the end of the 24 hours, the `Inflow` and `Outflow` would get reset to 0 and the `ChannelValue` would be re-calculated.
+In this example, the new channel value would be 104 (since more `uosmo` was sent to Stride, and thus more `ibc/uosmo` was minted)

 | Step |            Description           | Transfer Status | Inflow | Outflow | Net Inflow | Net Outflow | Channel Value |
 |:----:|:--------------------------------:|:---------------:|:------:|:-------:|:----------:|:-----------:|:-------------:|